A vineyard of Syrah grapes.

 Some winemakers choose to use the term Syrah to refer to smoother wines made from the Syrah grape, and Shiraz for wines that are a bit more crisp.

-See also What is Mohnnudel?
+See also What are garlic prawns?

 Syrah creates a very dark wine with a very full and robust body.
 Syrah is one of the spiciest wines, especially when produced in more temperate environments like the Rhone Valley or Northern California.
 At their best, these Syrah types have the quintessential black pepper flavor favored by many consumers.